waytohealth/victor-hugo/site/content/projects/time-oncology.md

   - result: 3.
 To assess patient and provider  satisfaction with the e-triage  approach
   - result: 4.
 To assess safety associated with the e-triage approach
 features:
-  - feature: EPIC flowsheet integration and inbasket alerts
+  - feature: EPIC flowsheet integration
+  - feature: EPIC in-basket alerts
-  - feature: Bidirectional texting
+  - feature: SMS Conversations
 ---